Beat-k/BEA/README.md

 ## Execution Phases

-BEA_Aura_DDR4_OS is a platform that evolves.
+BEA_Aura_CSE_OS is a platform that evolves.
 Launch order matters.

 ```
 PHASE 1A — Fastest traction: